Haoming9810/CSS143B-2020Fall/homework/homework_5/problem_2.md

 In this tree, the LCA of nodes 4 and 6 is 1.
 The LCA of nodes 4 and 5 is 2.

 This is to be done with recursion.

+**Notice: The input tree is not necessarily a binary search tree.**

 ***Important Assumptions:***